Baker, California: Demographics

-According to the 2010 United States Census, Baker had a median household income of $33,068, with 9.9% of the population living below the federal poverty line.
+There were 167 housing units at an average density of 62.1 /mi2, of which 125 (74.9%) were occupied.
+Of these, 28.0% were owner-occupied, and 72.0% were occupied by renters.

 Economy

 Baker's economy is based primarily on tourism.
 The town is frequently used as a stop for food and fuel by drivers on Interstate 15 between Los Angeles and Las Vegas.
 Baker is approximately 90 mi southwest of Las Vegas.
 It is the last town for those traveling on SR 127 north to Death Valley National Park or south to the Mojave National Preserve.
-Currently there is only one motel in Baker, the Santa Fe Motel, formerly the Wills Fargo Motel.
+Until recently there was one motel in Baker, the Santa Fe Motel, formerly the Wills Fargo Motel, but as of 2023 the motel has closed.